Finance & Economy

 Pakistan's Fiscal Problem (Part II): The Cost of Not Fixing Procurement

-Research shows that public procurement systems frequently generate significant waste.
+Research is also clear that public procurement systems frequently generate significant waste.
 A detailed study of Italian public bodies finds large price variation for identical goods across agencies, with most of the waste attributed not to corruption but to inefficient purchasing practices and weak incentives (Bandiera, Prat & Valletti, 2009).
 The implication is clear.
 Poor procurement design leads to systematic overpayment.

 These are not minor administrative tweaks.
 Because governments typically spend 12 to 15 percent of GDP through procurement channels, even small percentage savings across that base generate significant fiscal space (Fazekas & Blum, 2021).

-Pakistan’s procurement system remains highly fragmented.
+Pakistan's procurement system remains highly fragmented.
 Ministries and attached departments purchase similar goods independently.
 One department buys vehicles at one price.
 Another buys comparable vehicles at a higher price.
-Hospitals procure medicines separately.
-Universities and agencies buy IT equipment independently.
+Large hospitals procure medicines separately.
+Universities, agencies and government departments buy computers and IT equipment independently.
 Offices repeatedly purchase furniture and stationery without pooling demand.

 No large private corporation would operate this way.
 When purchases are fragmented, volumes are smaller and negotiating power weakens.
 Suppliers can charge different prices across departments.
 When demand is aggregated, economies of scale emerge.
 Bulk purchasing allows the government to negotiate lower unit prices, standardize specifications and reduce transaction costs.